 How to File a Complaint

-If you decide to submit a formal complaint, please use the Complaint Form (version française içi).
-You can submit the form by fax, email or surface mail.
-If you are unable to provide your complaint in writing, please contact CRPO and discuss the matter with a staff member.
+If you decide to submit a formal complaint, please use the Complaint Form.
+You can submit the form by email, mail or fax.
+If you are unable to provide your complaint in writing, please contact CRPO to request accommodation.

 Back to top